-Here’s a summary of the current Government initiatives that could help with financial support as the COVID-19 situation evolves.
+Here’s a quick summary of some of the initiatives that could help with financial support.

-The Government is offering emergency relief and financial assistance to help employers during this difficult time, including the JobKeeper Payment scheme.
+The Government is offering emergency relief and financial assistance to help employers, including the JobKeeper Payment scheme.

-The Government’s website contains information, including whether you are eligible to claim these payments.
+The Government’s website contains information, including whether you’re eligible to claim these payments.

 If your income has fallen below a certain level and you aren’t receiving the JobKeeper payment, you may be eligible for the JobSeeker Payment or other type of Government income support.

-The Government has temporarily reduced superannuation minimum drawdown requirements by 50 per cent for account-based pensions and similar products for the current and next financial year.
-This reduces the need for retirees to sell investment assets in order to fund minimum drawdown requirements.
+The Government has temporarily reduced superannuation minimum drawdown requirements by 50 per cent for account-based pensions and similar products for the 2019-20 and 2020-21 financial years.
+For retirees, this reduces the need to sell investment assets to fund minimum drawdown requirements.
+For more, see:

-All Australian State and Territory Governments have agreed to a six-month moratorium on evictions for both residential and commercial tenants if they can’t pay their rent as a result of financial impacts from COVID-19.
-However, the legally binding rental agreement between a landlord and tenant is still in place.
+The Australian State and Territory Governments placed a six month ban on evicting renters early in the pandemic.
+Some States have extended the ban, but it’s best to check.
+It’s worth noting that the legally binding rental agreement between a landlord and tenant is still in place.
 It could be worthwhile talking to your landlord to find out if any rental relief could be possible.

-Although not a Government initiative, many utility companies (such as electricity and gas) and other businesses such as insurance providers have also launched support measures for customers who have been financially impacted due to COVID-19.
+Although not a Government initiative, many utility companies (such as electricity and gas) and other businesses, such as insurance providers, have also put in place ways they can help customers who’ve been financially impacted due to COVID-19.
 If you’re struggling to pay for essential services, it’s worthwhile getting in touch with your service provider directly.
-They will likely also have details of temporary relief packages on their website.